About

 Winner of the R.S.N.C.
 Natural World Art Award 1992 & 1997, winner of the R.S.P.B.
 Art Award 1996 & 1999.

 Birdwatch Artist of the Year 2018 – Sponsored by Swarovski and awarded at the Society of Wildlife Artists annual exhibition at the Mall Galleries, London.
-The picture that won was Lesser Spotted Woodpecker, one of my new multi-block linocuts
+The picture that won was Lesser Spotted Woodpecker, a multi-block linocut.